scottellis/omap3-pwm/README.md

 In servo mode the driver wants settings in tenths of microseconds with the default range of 10000 to 20000.

+You can pass more then one parameter when you load the driver.

+        root@overo:~# insmod pwm.ko servo=1 timers=9,10,11

 The driver takes care of muxing the output pins correctly for the Overo boards and restores the original muxing when it unloads.
-The default muxing by Gumstix for the PWM pins is to be GPIO.
+The default muxing by Gumstix for the exposed PWM pins is to be GPIO.

 The driver also switches PWM10 and PWM11 to use a 13MHz clock for the source similar to what PWM8 and PWM9 use by default.
 This is currently not